 A protein shake is a drinkable dietary supplement designed to help you increase your protein intake.
-There are two types of protein shakes: (store-bought) ready-to-drink protein shakes and shakes made with protein powder.
-I recommend that you make your own protein shakes with protein powder because all store-bought protein shakes contain food additives.
-I will explain why this matters later.
+There are two types of protein shakes: ready-to-drink protein shakes and shakes made with protein powder.

 Protein powder is a powdered form of high-protein foods like eggs, peas, and milk.
-It can be added to smoothies, oatmeal, and baked goods for an easy protein boost.
+It can be used to make shakes, or added to smoothies, oatmeal, and baked goods for an easy protein boost.
 Millions of Americans use protein powder every day to reach their protein goals.

 Can you live off of protein shakes?

 Theoretically, you could subsist on protein shakes alone.
 That said, I do not recommend that you do so for a number of reasons.
-First of all, most protein powders are made with protein concentrates and isolates, foods chemically or mechanically stripped of everything but the protein.
-Protein concentrates and isolates are listed as “pea protein,” for example, as opposed to “peas.”
+First of all, most protein powders are made with protein concentrates and isolates, foods stripped of everything but the protein.

 If you were to only drink protein shakes, you would not be getting enough healthy fats, complex carbohydrates, vitamins, etc. In the long term, this could lead to malnutrition and serious health problems.
 You could add other ingredients (oats, peanut butter, etc.) to your protein shakes to give them a more balanced nutrition profile, but you would still risk not getting enough of certain nutrients like iron and vitamin A.